 Clean, fair sport

-The purpose of ASADA is to protect the health of athletes and the integrity of Australian sport through engagement, deterrence, detection and enforcement activities aimed at minimising the risk of doping.
+To protect the health of athletes and the integrity of Australian sport by minimising the risk of doping.

 How we achieve our purpose

 Australia is a signatory to the UNESCO International Convention against Doping in Sport and is required to implement anti-doping arrangements in accordance with the principles of the World Anti-Doping Code (the Code).
 We collaborate with the World Anti-Doping Agency (WADA), overseas anti-doping organisations and other stakeholders to further the Australian Government’s efforts to strengthen anti-doping practices globally.

 Our role and functions are set out in the Australian Sports Anti-Doping Authority Act 2006, the Australian Sports Anti-Doping Authority Regulations 2006 and the National Anti-Doping (NAD) scheme.
 To achieve our purpose we provide the Australian sporting community with a range of activities:

 - Assessment: Collect and assess information to understand the doping environment.
 Use insights to decide what interventions will have the most impact.

 - Prioritisation: Consider doping risk, government priorities, international obligations, staff capabilities and partner priorities when deciding what interventions to implement.

 - Intervention: Combine and synchronise interventions in focus areas; engagement, deterrence and detection.

 - Evaluation: Collect feedback and evaluate interventions to identify opportunities for improvement.